Lhhiep-maxcode/DaLGM/README.md

 conda activate dalgm
 ```

-Convert the exported Gaussians to meshes, then compute geometric metrics:
+Convert the exported Gaussians to meshes, then compute geometric metrics.
+Replace `<benchmark>` with `gso` or `abo` depending on which benchmark you want to evaluate on.

 ```bash
 # Convert Gaussians to meshes